INOV-NORTE/gamibot-docs/en/integration/langflow.md

 ---
 title: LangFlow Workflows
-description: LangFlow workflow configurations and exports for Gamibot AI agents.
+description: LangFlow workflow configurations and exports for GamiBot AI agents.
 ---

 # LangFlow Workflows

-Each workflow in Gamibot is defined as a **LangFlow JSON configuration** that orchestrates the AI processing pipeline.
+Each workflow in GamiBot is defined as a **LangFlow JSON configuration** that orchestrates the AI processing pipeline.

 ---